-Financial penalties, including criminal fines, fees, and asset forfeiture, paid by convicted trafficking and CSEC offenders are not required to be directed into a victim services fund.1
+Financial penalties, including criminal fines, fees, and asset forfeiture, paid by convicted trafficking and CSEC offenders are not required to be directed into a victim services fund.4

+(A) Used by a person while engaged in perpetrating a violation of this article [Human trafficking];

+4 Regarding asset forfeiture, Wyo.
+Stat.
+Ann. § 6-2-711(a), (c) (Asset forfeiture) provides,

+(a) The following are subject to forfeiture as permitted pursuant to subsections (c) through (j) of this section:(i) All assets subject to the jurisdiction of the court:

+Persons convicted of trafficking and CSEC offenses are subject to an additional surcharge under Wyo.
+Stat.
+Ann. § 1-40-1195 (Surcharge to be assessed in certain criminal cases; paid to account); however, monies collected pursuant to Wyo.
+Stat.
+Ann. § 1-40-119 are not directed to a victim services fund.

-- (a) The following are subject to forfeiture as permitted pursuant to subsections (c) through (j) of this section: - (i) All assets subject to the jurisdiction of the court: - (A) Used by a person while engaged in perpetrating a violation of this article [Human trafficking]; - (B) Affording a person a source of influence over a trafficked individual in violation of this article; - (C) Acquired or maintained by a person with the intent to, and for the purpose of supporting, conducting or concealing an act which violates this article; or - (D) Derived from, involved in or used or intended to be used to commit an act which violates this article. - (ii) All books, records, products and materials which are used or intended for use in violation of this article; - (iii) All conveyances including aircraft, vehicles or vessels, knowingly used or intended for use to transport victims or in any manner to knowingly facilitate transportation of victims for human trafficking in violation of this article - (iv) All buildings knowingly used or intended for use to further human trafficking in violation of this article if the owner has knowledge of or gives consent to the act of violation . . . ; - (v) Any property or other thing of pecuniary value furnished in exchange for human trafficking in violation of this article including any proceeds, assets or other property of any kind traceable to the exchange and any money, securities or other negotiable instruments used to facilitate a violation of this article . . . ; - (vi) Overseas assets of persons convicted of human trafficking under this article to the extent they can be retrieved by the state.
+- (D) Derived from, involved in or used or intended to be used to commit an act which violates this article. (ii) All books, records, products and materials which are used or intended for use in violation of this article; - (iii) All conveyances including aircraft, vehicles or vessels, knowingly used or intended for use to transport victims or in any manner to knowingly facilitate transportation of victims for human trafficking in violation of this article ...;

+(iv) All buildings knowingly used or intended for use to further human trafficking in violation of this article if the owner has knowledge of or gives consent to the act of violation ...;

+(v) Any property or other thing of pecuniary value furnished in exchange for human trafficking in violation of this article including any proceeds, assets or other property of any kind traceable to the exchange and any money, securities or other negotiable instruments used to facilitate a violation of this article ...;

+(vi) Overseas assets of persons convicted of human trafficking under this article to the extent they can be retrieved by the state.